android606/ultimate_mcp_server_windows/README.md

 ## Tool Usage Examples

-This section provides examples of how an MCP client (like Claude 3.7) would invoke specific tools provided by the LLM Gateway.
+This section provides examples of how an MCP client (like Claude 3.7) would invoke specific tools provided by the Ultimate MCP Server.
 These examples assume you have an initialized `mcp.client.Client` instance named `client` connected to the gateway.

 ### Basic Completion